vijay03/cs360v-f20/notes/vm-basics.md

-* A review of the basics
+* A review of the basics: see [OSTEP](http://pages.cs.wisc.edu/~remzi/OSTEP/cpu-mechanisms.pdf) for refresher
     * Traps
     * Rings
     * Instruction execution